TomaszWoloszyn983/mood-design-gift-shop/README.md

 * Markdown Builder by Tim Nelson https://traveltimn.github.io/markdown-builder used to help generate the Markdown files.
 * PostgreSQL - used as the relational database management https://www.postgresql.org.
 * ElephantSQL - used as the Postgres database https://www.elephantsql.com.
-* Amazon Web Services s3 - a cloud-based stporage service. https://aws.amazon.com/
+* Amazon Web Services s3 - a cloud-based storage service. https://aws.amazon.com/
 * Stripe - a suite of APIs powering online payment processing and commerce solutions for internet businesses. https://stripe.com/